AviorMost/challenges/README.md

-DFIR Challenges & Sherlock Walkthroughs
+DFIR Challenges & Sherlock Walkthroughs<br/>
 Welcome to my DFIR Challenges and Sherlock Walkthroughs repository!
 This repository is dedicated to sharing detailed walkthroughs of various Digital Forensics and Incident Response challenges.
 It includes comprehensive solutions, tips, and methodologies to solve different real-world problems in the field of cybersecurity.